-Though the means of salvation is how anyone is saved, that isn’t necessarily the terms that God offers man to receive salvation.
+Though the means of salvation is how anyone is ultimately saved, that has not necessarily been the terms that God has offered to man in order for them to receive salvation.
 God can make salvation possible because of Christ’s finished work, because of His own work, but what He conveys to man to believe, what He wants man to place their faith in, changes over time based on what is revealed to man and when He sees that the people that He’s revealed certain information to have placed their faith in that information.
-At that point God is able to grant to them salvation, because of the work that He did.
+At that point, God is able to grant to them salvation, because of the work that He did.
 Although God knew how salvation would be possible from the beginning of Creation, man did not always know that information.
-It was information that was not revealed to mankind until the apostle Paul was called.
+It was information that was not revealed to mankind until the apostle Paul was called into service.

 The gospel is the good news that God presents to man throughout the corridors of history.
 This good news is the solution, provided by God, to man’s problem.
 Man is alienated from God and is in need of reconciliation.
 The gospel is the salvation offer that God provides to man, it is the terms that God offers man in order to receive that reconciliation.

 In attempting to properly identify and understand the salvation offer that God has made with any individual throughout the Bible’s history, we must ask a series of questions of the text.
 Not doing so will lead to catastrophic results:

 For if he that cometh preacheth another Jesus, whom we have not preached, or if ye receive another spirit, which ye have not received, or another gospel, which ye have not accepted, ye might well bear with him.